Award nominations are due May 10th. See Nomination Submission Requirements below for details.

 NIEA provides all educators and advocates an opportunity to recognize individuals in Native communities who are role models and have provided service to their communities in the past calendar year.
 In honoring a few individuals we recognize what is possible for all of us.
 NIEA invites educators and advocates to nominate deserving individuals and organizations for recognition.

-- Finalists will be notified of their nomination and award the week of June 5th.
+- Finalists will be notified of their nomination and award in July.

 - Expenses, such as Convention registration, lodging, and transportation, are the responsibility of the nominating individual or organization or the awardee.